michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 # Open Funscripter Integration

-Currently we use a hacky lua script to communicate between the Python Funscript Generator and the Open Funscripter.
+We use a lua script to communicate between the Python Funscript Generator and the Open Funscripter.

 ## Installation (Windows)